47 Tucanae: Characteristics

 47 Tucanae is the second brightest globular cluster in the sky (after Omega Centauri), and is noted for having a small very bright and dense core.
 It is one of the most massive globular clusters in the Galaxy, containing millions of stars.
 The cluster appears roughly the size of the full moon in the sky under ideal conditions.
 Though it appears adjacent to the Small Magellanic Cloud, the latter is some 60.6 ± 1.0 kpc distant, being over fifteen times farther than 47 Tuc.

-A blue giant star with a spectral class of B8III is the brightest star in visible and ultraviolet light, with a luminosity of about 1,100 times that of the Sun, and is aptly known as the "Bright Star".
-It is a post-AGB star, having passed the asymptotic giant branch phase of its life, and is currently fusing helium.
-It has an effective temperature of about 10,850 K, and is about 54% the mass of the Sun.

 The core of 47 Tuc was the subject of a major survey for planets, using the Hubble Space Telescope to look for partial eclipses of stars by their planets.
 No planets were found, though ten to fifteen were expected based on the rate of planet discoveries around stars near the Sun.
 This indicates that planets are relatively rare in globular clusters.
 A later ground-based survey in the uncrowded outer regions of the cluster also failed to detect planets when several were expected.
 This strongly indicates that the low metallicity of the environment, rather than the crowding, is responsible.

 47 Tucanae contains at least two stellar populations of stars, of different ages or metallicities.
 The dense core contains a number of exotic stars of scientific interest, including at least 21 blue stragglers.
 Globular clusters efficiently sort stars by mass, with the most massive stars falling to the center.

-47 Tucanae contains hundreds of X-ray sources, including stars with enhanced chromospheric activity due to their presence in binary star systems, cataclysmic variable stars containing white dwarfs accreting from companion stars, and low-mass X-ray binaries containing neutron stars that are not currently accreting, but can be observed by the X-rays emitted from the hot surface of the neutron star.
+47 Tucanae contains hundreds of X-ray sources, including stars with enhanced chromospheric activity due to their presence in binary star systems, cataclysmic variable stars containing white dwarfs accreting from companion stars and low-mass X-ray binaries containing neutron stars that are not currently accreting, but can be observed by the X-rays emitted from the hot surface of the neutron star.

-47 Tucanae has 25 known millisecond pulsars, the second largest population of pulsars in any globular cluster.
+47 Tucanae has 35 known millisecond pulsars, the second largest population of pulsars in any globular cluster, after Terzan 5.